veebch/thedailygrind/README.md

 - Turn the rotary encoder to select a grind number, after a short pause, the grinder adjusts.

-- Tare function - press rotary encoder to zero (there is a visual setpoint to do this at).
+- Tare function - press rotary encoder to zero (there is a visual setpoint on the grinder to do this at present).

 # Hardware